-Inhibitors of 3-hydroxy-3-methylglutaryl coenzyme A (HMG-CoA) reductase (statins) have been proven to reduce effectively cholesterol level and morbidity and mortality in patients with coronary heart disease and/or dyslipoproteinemia.
+Inhibitors of 3-hydroxy-3-methylglutaryl coenzyme A (HMG-CoA) reductase (statins) have been proven to effectively reduce cholesterol level and morbidity and mortality in patients with coronary heart disease and also in primary prevention in patients with dyslipoproteinemia.
 Statins inhibit synthesis of mevalonate, a precursor of both cholesterol and coenzyme Q (CoQ).
 Inhibited biosynthesis of CoQ may be involved in some undesirable actions of statins.
 We investigated the effect of simvastatin on tissue CoQ concentrations in the rat model of NO-deficient hypertension induced by chronic L-NAME administration.
-Male Wistar rats were treated daily for 6 weeks with L-NAME (40 mg/kg) or with simvastatin (10 mg/kg), another group received simultaneously L-NAME and simvastatin in the same doses.
-Coenzyme Q9 and Q10 concentrations were analyzed by high performance liquid chromatography.
+Male Wistar rats were treated daily for 6 weeks with L-NAME (40 mg/kg) or with simvastatin (10 mg/kg), another group received simultaneously L-NAME and simvastatin in corresponding doses.
+Coenzyme Q9 and Q10 concentrations were analyzed by high performace liquid chromatography.
 L-NAME and simvastatin alone had no effect on CoQ concentrations.
 However, simultaneous application of L-NAME and simvastatin significantly decreased concentrations of both CoQ homologues in the left ventricle and slightly decreased CoQ9 concentration in the skeletal muscle.
 No effect was observed on CoQ level in the liver and brain.
-We conclude that the administration of simvastatin under the condition of NO-deficiency reduced the level of CoQ in the heart and skeletal muscle what may participate in adverse effect of statins under certain clinical conditions.
+We conclude that administration of simvastatin in the condition of NO-deficiency reduced the level of CoQ in the heart and skeletal muscle what may participate on adverse effect of statins under certain clinical conditions.